 Head coach Erik Bakich reveals what the program is all about, what recruiting means to him, what he looks for in a Michigan student-athlete and what that student-athlete can achieve from being a Wolverine.

-Erik Bakich was announced as the 19th head coach in the history of University of Michigan baseball on June 27.
+Erik Bakich completed his first season as head coach of the University of Michigan baseball program in 2013.
+Bakich was announced as the 19th head coach in the history of Michigan baseball on June 27.

 Bakich (pronounced back-itch) comes to Ann Arbor after spending three years as the head coach at the University of Maryland.
 He led the Terrapins to a 32-24 record in 2012, which was a 15-win improvement from his first season in College Park.
 Maryland started the season by taking 2-of-3 games at UCLA, which went on to earn a No. 2 national seed and a berth in the College World Series.
 The Terps also enjoyed wins over Purdue, East Carolina and St. John's in the non-conference slate and North Carolina, Virginia, Miami, N.C.
 State and Florida State in Atlantic Coast Conference action.
 Maryland had a 3.21 team earned-run average, which was third in the ACC.
 Bakich also had four players drafted from the 2012 team in this year's MLB First-Year Player Draft, including Alfredo Rodriguez, who was picked in the 17th round by the Milwaukee Brewers.